datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 We need to create a **token** that we will use as our credentials.

-✅ **Step 4a: Generate Token**
+✅ **Step 2a: Generate Token**

-Following the [Manage Application Tokens docs](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html) create a token with `Database Administrator` roles.
+Following the [Manage Application Tokens docs](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html) to create a token with `Database Administrator` roles.

 - Go the `Organization Settings`